snaplet/docs-old/docs/05-guides/tunnelbase.md

-# Branch Proxy / `snaplet dev`
+# Tunnelbase / `snaplet dev`

 ## Introduction

 The `snaplet dev` command allows you to easily create and work with isolated, network-accessible, up-to-date snapshots of production accurate data for each branch in your code repository.
 This enables you to test and develop against a consistent and representative database state without one local branch affecting another.

 The benefits of coding against a branch of your database are:
 1. Mutations in one database do not affect another.
 2. The branch is in the cloud, so you're able to seamlessly code against the same database as your team.
 3. Branches are updated on when scheduled snapshots are captured, so you're always coding against production accurate data.

 ## Prerequisites

 Before using the `snaplet dev` command, ensure that you have the following prerequisites in place:

 1. A Snaplet Project.
 2. Your code repository has Snaplet configured.

 ## Setting up the Preview Database Proxy